rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 Implementing a Coordinator
 ----------

 Unlike the vnode, Riak Core doesn't define a coordinator behavior.
 You have to roll your own each time.
-I used Riak's [get](https://github.com/basho/riak_kv/blob/master/src/riak_kv_get_fsm.erl) and [put](https://github.com/basho/riak_kv/blob/master/src/riak_kv_put_fsm.erl) coordinators for guidance.
+I used Riak's [get](https://github.com/basho/riak_kv/blob/1.0/src/riak_kv_get_fsm.erl) and [put](https://github.com/basho/riak_kv/blob/1.0/src/riak_kv_put_fsm.erl) coordinators for guidance.
 You'll notice they both have a similar structure.
 I'm going to propose a general structure here that you can use as your guide, but remember that there's nothing set in stone on how to write a coordinator.

 Before moving forward it's worth mentioning that you'll want to instantiate these coordinators under a [simple_one_for_one](http://www.erlang.org/doc/design_principles/sup_princ.html#id69831) supervisor.
 If you've never heard of `simple_one_for_one` before then think of it as a factory for Erlang processes of the same type.
 An incoming request will at some point call `supervisor:start_child/2` to instantiate a new FSM dedicated to handling this specific request.

 ### init(Args) -> {ok, InitialState, SD, Timeout} ###

-    Args = term()
+    Args                :: term()
-    InitialState = atom()
+    InitialState        :: atom()
-    SD = term()
+    SD                  :: term()
-    Timeout = integer()
+    Timeout             :: integer()

-This is actually part of the `gen_fsm` behavior, i.e. it's a callback you must implement.
-It's job is to specify the `InitialState` name and it's data (`SD`).
+This is actually part of the `gen_fsm` behavior.
+It's a callback you must implement to specify the `InitialState` name and it's data (`SD`).
 In this case you'll also want to specify a `Timeout` value of `0` in order to immediately go to the `InitialState`, `prepare`.

 A get coordinator for RTS is passed four arguments.